KRSaiVarun/DataInsight-Hub-Pro/replit.md

 - ✅ Enhanced Resume Analyzer module with skill extraction and job matching
 - ✅ Added AI Insights Generator for automated data interpretation
-- ✅ Completely redesigned UI with modern light theme and premium styling
+- ✅ Completely redesigned UI with modern dark theme and premium styling with animations
 - ✅ Fixed all backend type checking issues and data processing errors
 - ✅ Integrated real job database with 1800+ positions for accurate matching
 - ✅ Enhanced visual design with gradients, animations, and interactive elements